Introduction to Flexbox Essentials

 }

-- Flex-grow: This order defines the flex item’s ability to automatically scale up if it has space.
+- Flex-grow: This order defines the flex item’s ability to scale up if it has space automatically.
 It can accept a unitless value to serve as a proportion.
-This value dictates how much space the item should take up within the flex container.
-For instance, if all items have flex-grow set as 1, the remaining space within the container will be equally distributed to all the children.
-If the value is 2, the remaining space will take up two times as much space as the rest.
+This value dictates how much space the item should occupy within the flex container.
+For instance, if all items have a flex-grow set as 1, the remaining space within the container will be equally distributed to all the children.
+If the value is 2, the remaining space will take up twice as much as the rest.
 Example:

 .item {